York Factory

 York Factory is a Canadian National Historic Site that was a settlement and Hudson's Bay Company (HBC) factory (trading post) on the southwestern shore of Hudson Bay in northeastern Manitoba, Canada, at the mouth of the Hayes River, approximately 200 km south-southeast of Churchill.

 York Factory was one of the first fur-trading posts established by the HBC, built in 1684 and used in that business for more than 270 years.
 The settlement was headquarters of the HBC's Northern Department from 1821 to 1873.
 In 1936, the complex was designated a National Historic Site of Canada.

 In 1957, the HBC closed it down.
 It has been owned by the Canadian government since 1968 and the site is now operated by Parks Canada.
 No one lives permanently at York Factory; there is a summer residence for Parks Canada staff, and some nearby seasonal hunting camps.
 The wooden structure at the park site dates from 1831 and is the oldest and largest wooden structure built on permafrost in Canada.

 Location

 York Factory is on the north bank of the Hayes River, about 7 mi inland.
 The mouth of the Nelson River is to the north, across "Point of Marsh".
-The Hayes is a more practical canoe route, although the Nelson is much larger, with it draining Lake Winnipeg.
-Seagoing ships anchored at Five Fathom Hole 7 mi from the fort due to the shallow bottom, and goods were transferred by smaller boats.
-The Shamattawa Airport and Gillam Airport are nearby today.
+The Hayes is a more practical canoe route, although the Nelson is much larger, and drains Lake Winnipeg.

+Because of the shallow bottom, seagoing ships anchored at Five Fathom Hole, 7 mi from the fort.
+Goods were transferred by smaller boats from the ship to the post.
+Since the late 20th century, Shamattawa Airport and Gillam Airport have been developed nearby.